Liberty Village: Opinion on current residential design

 While preparing the Liberty Village Master Plan (2013), local residents were consulted on their general views and specific issues with the district.
 The responses were mixed.
 There were positive opinions expressed about Liberty Village's "sense of community", "youthful...[and] village atmosphere", and "sense of energy and vibrancy that comes from the concentration of creative sector businesses."
 Concerns were expressed about traffic congestion, the inadequacy and overcrowding of public transit, and the need to increase the diversity of the type of retail and social activities within Liberty Village.
 Also identified was need for improved infrastructure, such as better utilization of Lamport Stadium, and the construction of the proposed Liberty New Street along the south edge of the community.

 Liberty Village's desirable location and community has made it a magnet for development and there are currently (2018) 9 additional condominiums under construction adding a new park, bridge connections to Fort York and King St. West, retail, daycare and approximately 4,000 condominium units.
 From 2011 census to 2016 census Liberty Village's density increased 3x.

 Transportation

 The Toronto Transit Commission (TTC) operates the 504 King and the 29 Dufferin bus route in Liberty Village.
 At the southern end of Liberty Village there is access to Exhibition GO Station, served by commuter trains on GO Transit's Lakeshore West line.
-By 2031, Exhibition Station will also be the southern terminus of the Ontario Line, a light metro line that will connect the area with neighborhoods such as Old East York and Corktown as well as with Line 1, Line 2, and Line 5 of the Toronto subway.
+By 2031, Exhibition Station will also be the southern terminus of the Ontario Line, a new subway line that will connect the area with neighborhoods such as Old East York and Corktown as well as with Line 1, Line 2, and Line 5 of the Toronto subway.

 In 2017, a project to speed up travel times on streetcars along the central section of King Street was implemented.